 Reviving Traditional Ayurveda

-Vamadeva is a proponent of ‘traditional Ayurveda’, the older Vedic or Vaidya approach which incorporates Yoga, Vedic astrology, and Vedanta into its teachings.
+Vamadeva is a senior teacher of “traditional Ayurveda,” the older Vedic or Vaidya approach which incorporates Yoga, Vedic astrology, and Vedanta into its teachings.
 He is working to revive traditional Ayurveda both in the contexts of modern Ayurveda in India and popular Ayurveda in the western world.
-He is more than an ordinary Ayurvedic doctor or practitioner but a master educator in the field of Ayurveda and Vedic studies.
+He is more than an ordinary Ayurvedic doctor or practitioner but a “master educator in the field of Ayurveda and Vedic studies.”
 Vamadeva has helped start a number of Ayurvedic schools and organizations, and his innovative teachings on Ayurveda have been used extensively by Ayurvedic groups throughout the world, including Ayurvedic schools in India.
 He is recognized as one of the most important Ayurvedic teachers and acharyas today.

-Vamadeva’s main teacher of Ayurveda was Dr. B. L. Vashta of Bombay and Pune (1919-1997), note photo left.
+Vamadeva’s main teacher of Ayurveda was Dr. B. L. Vashta of Bombay and Pune (1919-1997), note photo left with Vashta on the right and P.H.
+Kulkarni on the left.
 For ten years he remained under the guidance of Dr. Vashta, visiting him regularly in India.
 Dr. Vashta, a graduate of one of the first Ayurveda programs in India in 1941, wrote many books on Ayurveda and helped formulate Ayurvedic products for Ayurvedic companies.
 Vashta was also a leading journalist in the state of Maharashtra and became an important guide for Vamadeva.
 Vashta taught him the value of traditional Ayurveda.

 In America, Vamadeva studied Ayurveda with Dr. Vasant Lad, noted Ayurvedic teacher and author.
 Vamadeva taught with Dr. Lad at the Ayurvedic Institute in 1983-1986 and has remained on the visiting faculty.
 Along with Dr. Lad, he wrote the Yoga of Herbs (1986), which was probably the first book published integrating western herbs into Ayurveda.
 Lad remains an important influence on Vamadeva’s work.
 They share a similar orientation to Ayurveda and the Vedic sciences.